Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 During a week on Savai‘i, Samoa’s largest island, you’ll learn about plate tectonics and the formation of volcanic islands, then visit the most recent (1906–1911) lava flows and blow holes and hike across the 1906 lava flow.
 You’ll also see how siapo, traditional bark cloth, is made and spend a weekend at a beach fale (traditional thatched hut).
 You’ll also visit a volcanic crater to watch for flying foxes, swim at Olemoe Falls, and take a coastal tour that includes blow holes and sea arches.
 At Tanu Beach, you’ll see the impacts of climate change and adaptations to it.

-You’ll stay with a host student from American Samoa Community College on this five-day excursion.
+You’ll stay with a host student from American Samoa Community College on this seven-day excursion.
 Here, you’ll see how fast food restaurants and American products have affected Samoan health and learn about efforts to address drinking, drugs, teenage pregnancy, and suicide.
 You’ll also learn about the role of the US military from different perspectives.

 You’ll take in the stunning scenery of a small island famous for its beautiful and strategic Pago Pago harbor.
 You will also visit the National Park of American Samoa head office and hike with some of the rangers.